Merchandising for profit in convenience stores

-In a recent presentation delivered by Hugh Large, a respected C-Store consultant, the average North American C-Store generates $400/square foot.
+The average North American C-Store generates more than $400/square foot.
 So in the simplest of terms, if a product, category or SKU is not hitting this metric based upon the square footage it occupies, perhaps it’s time to eliminate it from your offering.
 Granted, this is an oversimplified assertion that omits considerations for more effective POP (Point of Purchase Displays),diagramming and general product placement (all of which may improve sell through for a product under scrutiny), but it’s the foundation principal for determining your product mix.

 Now, the more subtle aspects of improving Revenue Per Square Foot (RPSF) really boil down to merchandising.
 This applies not only to dry goods and non-perishables that have long shelf lives and as such are tempting to keep around for long periods, but also your refrigerated and frozen products.
 As a designer and manufacturer of refrigerated merchandisers, this is of course the area we shall focus on.

 Here are a few key tips to keep in mind:

 - The cleanliness of your merchandiser can have a profound impact on product sales.
 Ask yourself this question; If the merchandiser appears to be contaminated with food borne pathogens (bacteria, salmonella, e-coli etc.) would you not then assume products housed there in may also be cross contaminated?
 Implement a QA process that includes daily inspections (and cleaning as required)